 Inputs to valuation techniques refer broadly to the assumptions that market participants use in pricing assets or liabilities, including assumptions about risk, for example, the risk inherent in a particular valuation technique used to measure fair value and/or the risk inherent in the inputs to the valuation technique.
 We use observable and unobservable inputs in measuring the fair value of our financial instruments.
 Observable inputs are inputs that reflect the assumptions market participants would use in pricing the asset or liability developed based on market data obtained from independent sources.
-Unobservable inputs are developed based on the best information available in the circumstances, and reflect our evaluation of the assumptions market participants would use in pricing the asset or liability.
+Unobservable inputs are inputs that reflect our own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the circumstances.

 Certain of our investments do not have readily determinable market prices and/or observable inputs or may at times be affected by the lack of market liquidity.
 For these securities, we use internally prepared valuations, including valuations based on estimates of future profitability, to estimate the fair value.
-Additionally, we may obtain prices from independent third-party brokers to aid in establishing valuations for certain of these securities.
+We consider key assumptions, such as risk-free interest rates and risk premium adjustments, in the valuation of these types of securities.
+Additionally, we may obtain prices from independent thirdparty brokers to aid in establishing valuations for certain of these securities.
 Key assumptions used by us to determine fair value for these securities include risk-free interest rates, risk premiums, performance of underlying collateral (if any), and other factors involving significant assumptions which may or may not reflect those of an active market.

-As of December 31, 2022, approximately 13.0 percent of our fixed maturity securities were categorized as Level 1, 86.5 percent as Level 2, and 0.5 percent as Level 3.
+As of December 31, 2021, approximately 8.1 percent of our fixed maturity securities were categorized as Level 1, 89.4 percent as Level 2, and 2.5 percent as Level 3.
 Level 1 is the highest category of the three-level fair value hierarchy classification wherein inputs are unadjusted and represent quoted prices in active markets for identical assets or liabilities.
 The Level 2 category includes assets or liabilities valued using inputs (other than those included in the Level 1 category) that are either directly or indirectly observable for the asset or liability through correlation with market data at the measurement date and for the duration of the instrument's anticipated life.
 The Level 3 category is the lowest category of the fair value hierarchy and reflects the judgment of management regarding what market participants would use in pricing assets or liabilities at the measurement date using unobservable inputs to extrapolate an estimated fair value.